calyxir/www/content/post/one-year.md

 interpreter for Calyx.
 It might seem a bit strange to be working on an interpreter given that Calyx already has a compiler; typically language development starts with an interpreter and moves to a compiler later as they are far more efficient.
-Indeed from the viewpoint of conventional language design, this appears entirely backward!
-Nevertheless, an interpreter holds the solution to many problems: from simulation complexity and massive tool-chains to compiler pass validation and semantic under-specification.

-This is best illustrated by thinking of the interpreter not as an interpreter, in the PL sense of the word, but as a native simulator for the Calyx IR.
-An interpreter means we have a way to run Calyx code directly rather than needing to transform it into SystemVerilog and run it through Verilator.
-This opens a number of opportunities for tools that work with Calyx in its native form and can take advantage of the control information present in higher-level Calyx code.

-Of perhaps chief interest is making an efficient simulator for Calyx that is capable of simulating larger designs from the TVM front-end.
-And there is reason to be confident that such a thing is possible.
-For one, having a shorter toolchain is good both for overall timing and for usability.
-It presently takes running three compilers and a binary in order to get simulated results from an input Calyx program (Calyx -> SV, SV -> Verilated C++, C++ -> binary).
-Having that toolchain contain just the Calyx interpreter means fewer dependencies and fewer compiler invocations which stand to make the end-to-end simulation time faster.
+Nevertheless, a Calyx interpreter represents an exciting development for the Calyx ecosystem allowing us to address many different
+problems: from reducing simulation complexity to verifying compiler passes.

+Currently, the primary way to quickly run Calyx code is by compiling it to Verilog and using [Verilator][] to simulate it.
+In process, however, we end up losing all of the control information represent in the original Calyx program which can be used to optimize simulation.
-But beyond mere toolchain improvements, the control information in Calyx may make simulation more efficient.
+We expect that by using the higher-level control information information in the Calyx program, we can improve simulation speeds by an order of magnitude.

 A common problem in circuit simulation is that a large portion of the circuit is not running at any given time but still must be simulated.
 There are many clever heuristics for identifying the dormant parts of the design and saving time by not simulating them; however Calyx needs no such heuristics.
 The control structure in Calyx code means that we know precisely what parts of the design are running at any given moment and needn't waste time simulating portions of the circuit which are known to be dormant.

-Furthermore there are performance gains to be had when we consider that the Calyx IR itself has less simulation complexity than the RTL it generates.
+Furthermore, Calyx IR itself has less simulation complexity than the RTL it generates.
 Since the information available at the IR level is more structured, the simulation itself is free of the complex details that appear at the RTL layer.
-While it is by no means guaranteed, there are strong signals to suggest that a fast simulator for Calyx programs is possible.

-Additionally, we may be able to design better debugging tools which use Calyx directly, such tools could use control information to be more intuitive than waveform debugging and hopefully far more approachable.
-We may even be able to make a "gdb for hardware"!
+A Calyx interpreter will let us develop a better debugging infrastructure with support for traditional tools like breakpoints, pausing execution, and dumping internal state.
+Today, when designing debuggers for hardware, developers have to trade-off between the fast but opaque simulation on FPGAs or slow but transparent simulation in software simulation.
+A Calyx interpreter represents the best of both worlds, enabling faster and transparent execution.

 As a final note, a simulator is also a boon both for the language itself and the core compiler infrastructure.
 Being able to run Calyx programs directly means we